SeisSol/precomputed-seissol/README.md

 We used a hotfix-branch to compute this reference.
 Reference computed on July 20, with commit `1728b83a`.

+## TPV5-visco
+This is a viscoelastic version of TPV5.
+Reference computed on August 31, 2023 with commit `9b1b0ec`.

 ## TPV5-poro
 This is a poroelastic version of TPV5.
 The rupture is nucleated by a fluid pressure pertubation at the initial time.